-Despite the obvious solutions, developers are doing little to provide affordable solutions to house Ghana’s urban poor.
+Despite the obvious solutions, developers are doing little to provide affordable housing to Ghana’s urban poor.

 Clear blue sky beckoned to us above the naked central staircase.
 We rose through a hole ringed in iron and concrete lattice.
 The precarious landing led directly onto a first encounter with Clottey’s installation.
 His signature yellow plastic containers had been tessellated neatly into the gaps in the walls and popped with artificial cheer against the crumbling concrete.
 Above, the blue expanse domed in every direction, providing the view that his artwork denied the windows.
 As dusk settled into the dusty ruin, more contributors floated up through the floor.
 Dominique, Limbo’s co-founder, arrived by moped and ran through her to-do list before expanding on their vision.